 Unfortunately, there's no such thing as "auto pilot" when it comes to a retirement plan.
 Goals and objectives change; people pass away; healthcare eventually becomes necessary; and life has a way of throwing us curveballs that cause us to sit up, take notice, and act accordingly.
 Growing your elderly parent's portfolio during their retirement requires that their portfolio be regularly reviewed to ensure that it remains on track for success.
 Some tips for ensuring your elderly mom or dad's plan remains on track and keeps heading in the right direction include:

 Promptly and proactively take action if your senior mom or dad's circumstances have changed.
 Have their income needs changed or have they incurred any major, unexpected cash outlays?
 Have they received any unexpected cash inflows such as an inheritance or have they recently applied for, or received, Social Security?
 Has your aging parent's health changed, causing you to divert other money you had previously earmarked for other goals?
 Have your elderly parent's charitable intentions changed and, if so, do you know their options and the gifting strategies available to them?
-Know their finances.
+Know your parent's finances.

 - Meet regularly.
 Sit down with your elderly parent's financial professional no less than semi-annually (preferably quarterly) during the first year of your engagement.